eesd-epfl/StoneMasonryDatabase/readme.md

 ## Getting started

-{Placeholder --> In here share commands to install and run + please share your developping environment (Anaconda yml env, or pipenv txt files)}

 ### Dependencies

 All dependencies are located in HTML files and use CDN (online sources) to fetch required JS/CSS libraries.

 A recent Web Browser is required (Chrome, Mozilla, Safari, etc.).